Interactively inspiring guests with thought provoking and relevant exhibits in conservation and exploration.

 The Rocky Mountain Society of Botanical Artists (RMSBA) is an open and diverse group of artists, collectors and admirers who share a love for the practice and perpetuation of botanical art and illustration with a fond focus on plants in the Rocky Mountain Region.

 RMSBA encourages and participates in educational outreach, juried and non-juried exhibits, lectures, workshops and regular chapter meetings.
 They are proud to be the very first chapter affiliation of the international organization, the American Society of Botanical Artists.

-A photographic exhibit of women farmers around the globe displayed in all 4 local libraries.
+A photographic exhibit of women farmers around the globe displayed in all 4 local Eagle County libraries.

 National Geographic photographer Jim Richardson has beautifully captured these farmers in their fields who make up the majority of worldwide food harvest.

 H20 = Life